Advisory Council

 Vice Chair, NYS Workers’ Compensation Board

-Ms. Foster served as a CUNY trustee for ten years (2006-2016), helping oversee campus management as vice chair for the Student Affairs Committee and chair for the University’s Standing Committee on Facilities.
-However, she began her CUNY experience as the NYC Human Resources Administration Liaison and Recruiter for CUNY’s Borough of Manhattan Community College Opportunity to Prepare for Employment Program (COPE) where she recruited for the program and advocated for student needs and resources.
+Frieda Foster served as a CUNY trustee for ten years (2006-2016), helping oversee campus management as vice chair for the Student Affairs Committee and chair for the University’s Standing Committee on Facilities.
+She began her CUNY experience as the NYC Human Resources Administration Liaison and Recruiter for CUNY’s Borough of Manhattan Community College Opportunity to Prepare for Employment Program (COPE) where she recruited for the program and advocated for student needs and resources.

-Born and raised in Harlem and fiercely dedicated to giving back to the community, Freida serves (and has served) in many capacities including: Board of Director for the Harlem Community Development Board, WNET/Thirteen Community Advisory Board, Life Member of Sigma Gamma Rho Sorority Inc. and the Brooklyn Branch of the NAACP.
-In the past she has served as a Board Member for the CORO Leadership Program, Teacher’s Retirement System (TRS) and NYC Education Retirement System (NYCERS), Board Member for the Panel for Educational Policy (PEP), Founding member of Hofstra’s Women in Leadership Group and others.
+Born and raised in Harlem and fiercely dedicated to giving back to the community, Foster serves in many capacities including as Board of Director for the Harlem Community Development Board, WNET/Thirteen Community Advisory Board, Life Member of Sigma Gamma Rho Sorority Inc., and the Brooklyn Branch of the NAACP.
+Previously, she served as a Board Member for the CORO Leadership Program, Teacher’s Retirement System (TRS) and NYC Education Retirement System (NYCERS), Board Member for the Panel for Educational Policy (PEP), and founding member of Hofstra’s Women in Leadership Group.

-Ms. Foster has decades of professional experience in the areas of government/civic service, public relations and education.
+Foster has decades of professional experience in the areas of government/civic service, public relations, and education.
 Prior to joining the New York State Worker’s Compensation Board, Freida entered state service as a community representative for the Executive Chamber, ultimately serving as the director of the Community Affairs Unit.
-In her current role with the Workers’ Compensation Board, she is responsible for assisting the Chair with the Administration and Management of the agency as well as upholding the overall mission to protect the rights of employees and employers by ensuring the proper delivery of benefits to those who are injured or ill, and by promoting compliance with the law.
+In her current role with the Workers’ Compensation Board, she is responsible for assisting the chair with the administration and management of the agency, upholding the overall mission to protect the rights of employees and employers by ensuring the proper delivery of benefits to those who are injured or ill, and by promoting compliance with the law.

 Council Members